 Sundried Tomato Pâté Ingredients

-This pâté uses just a handful of simple, whole food ingredients.
+This pâté uses just a handful of simple, wholesome ingredients.

-- Sunflower seeds.
-The sunflower seeds are a great source of healthy fats and provide a very real pâté texture.
+- sunflower seeds – a great source of healthy fats and provide a very real pâté texture

-- Extra virgin olive oil.
-The olive oil helps to bind it all together and gives it that creamy mouthfeel.
+- extra virgin olive oil – helps to bind it all together and gives it that creamy mouthfeel

-- Fresh lemon juice.
-Lemon juice helps brighten up the flavor.
+- fresh lemon juice – helps brighten up the flavor

-- Sundried tomatoes.
-Sundried tomatoes give it that umami flavor, and also help to add more texture with a hint of salty-sweetness.]
+- sundried tomatoes – give it that umami flavor, and also help to add more texture with a hint of salty-sweetness

-- Green onion.
-The green onion helps to build the flavor.
+- green onion – helps to build the flavor

-No sunflower seeds? ➝ You can also use almonds, pine nuts, or cashews (but keep in mind that it’ll no longer be nut-free).
+- no sunflower seeds? ➝ you can also use almonds, pine nuts, or cashews

-No green onions? ➝ You can also use a shallot.
-I’d use 1/4 or 1/2 depending on the size.
+- no green onions? ➝ you can also use a shallot (1/4 or 1/2 depending on the size)

-Out of some of the spices? ➝ Play around with it.
-You don’t necessarily need to add all the spices.
-Use what you have, taste, and adjust.
+- out of some of the spices? ➝ play around with it – use what you have, taste, and adjust